-I never bought soda to keep at home, but for some reason that ice-cold bottle was a ritual I couldn’t give up when lunch was a distant memory and the end of the day seemed like it would never come.
-It was a “special” occasion, even though it happened five times a week!
+I never bought soda to keep at home, but for some reason, that ice-cold bottle was a ritual I couldn’t give up at work when lunch was a distant memory, and the end of the day seemed like it would never arrive.
+It felt like a special occasion, even though it happened five times a week!

-Instead, you could have a serving of banana chips, 21 almonds, an apple with peanut butter, 2 pieces of string cheese, a granola bar, a serving of pretzels, 10 baby carrots with hummus, or a serving of Greek yogurt (with fruit!) for that number of calories—and you’d be getting protein, vitamins and minerals.
-Soda has been linked to everything from cavities and bone decay to obesity, diabetes and cancer, making it a lose-lose beverage.
+Instead, you could have a serving of banana chips, 21 almonds, an apple with peanut butter, 2 pieces of string cheese, a granola bar, a serving of pretzels, 10 baby carrots with hummus, or a serving of Greek yogurt (with fruit!) for that number of calories—and you’d be getting protein, vitamins, and minerals.
+Soda has been linked to everything from cavities and bone loss to obesity, diabetes, and cancer, making it a lose-lose beverage.

-6 Tips for quitting diet soda
+6 Tips for Quitting Diet Soda

 1. Don’t keep soda at home.
-If you’ve already eliminated it in your house, congrats.
+If you’ve already eliminated it in your house, congrats!
 If you haven’t, keeping it out of your cart is the first step.

 3. Order water at restaurants.
 Tell yourself it’s to save money.
 Then see how much more flavorful your food tastes.
 If you want to splurge, go for wine or tea.

 5. Wean yourself off slowly.
-Try drinking a glass of water right before you drink a soda and see if you drink less.
+Try drinking a glass of water right before you drink a soda, and see if you drink less.
 Or replace every other soda with water or another beverage until you don’t need it as much anymore.

 6. One day at a time.
 Try telling yourself you’re only quitting for a day or a week.
-Soon you won’t even crave it anymore.
+Soon, you won’t even crave it anymore.
 It’s much easier to go cold turkey when you don’t even realize you’re quitting.

 Stay off the proverbial sauce with these drinks that hydrate and replenish your body throughout the day.

 Water + Seltzer Water: Staying hydrated is half the battle when you’re avoiding soda.
 Make sure to keep plenty of water (or seltzer water, if you need the carbonation) on hand all day.

-2. Weight Loss Flush Beauty Water: Kickstart your day with refreshing grapefruit.
+Weight Loss Flush Beauty Water: Kickstart your day with refreshing grapefruit.